ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 api_http_requests_total{method="GET", endpoint="/api/posts", status="500"}    @1464624516508  6789
 ```

+One of the great aspects of time series
+is the fact that the amount of generated time series is independent of the amount of events.
+Even though your server might suddenly get a spike in traffic,
+the amount of time series generated stays the same.
+Only the outputted value of the time series will be higher.
+This is wonderful for scalability.

 Prometheus only has four metric types.

 A **counter** is a metric which is a numerical value that is only incremented,